alvaro-at-xanadu/intro_to_qml/README.md

 # intro_to_qml
-A repo with material to learn Quantum Machine Learning hands on.
+A repo with material to learn Quantum Machine Learning with PennyLane hands on.